escalab/TensorCV/README.md

 # Build
 Setup environment
-We recommand yout to use docker image nvidia/cuda:11.7.0-devel-ubuntu20.04 (https://hub.docker.com/r/nvidia/cuda)
+We recommend you to use the docker image nvidia/cuda:11.7.0-devel-ubuntu20.04 (https://hub.docker.com/r/nvidia/cuda)
 ```
 apt update